Freedom Environment (F.E. = effie)

 As components of the FE system are released, you will see more tkGUI examples via the 'Screenshots' link above.

 Note that Tcl-Tk is not a dead language.
-It is quite popular with physicists (both astronomical and nuclear) and with engineers (such as electrical, electronics, and telecommunications), for example.
+For example, it is quite popular with physicists (both astronomical and nuclear --- macro and micro physics) and with engineers (such as electrical, electronics, and telecommunications engineers).
 Tcl-Tk is commonly used to 'bind together' systems of programs.

 You say you don't like this background image?